bmcmcm/Invoke-Threaded/README.md

 #Use a generic dictionary to supply additional parameters
 $param = [System.Collections.Generic.Dictionary[string,object]]::new()

-#repeat .Add as many times as nessessary to add all parameters
+#repeat .Add as many times as necessary to add all parameters
 $param.Add("Count",1)

 #Invokes Test-Connection against the computer names collected, adding function parameters, and altering MaxThreads to 100